mtiller/arborglyph/src/IDEAS.md

 # Completed

+- Get rid of get. (not sure this is really possible)
 - Combine TreeType, WrappedTree into a single tree manager class.
 - Attribute<T,R> extendws ScalarFunction<T,R>
 - Rename `pre` to `eager`?